HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

 See video: [CI/CD – DXClient in Container](https://www.youtube.com/watch?v=IFr_frVlojc)

- 1. Navigate to the `<working-directory>` folder, where you wish to use dxclient from.
+ 1. Navigate to the `<working-directory>` folder, where you wish to use DXClient from.

  2. Download the DXClient.zip file (DXClient_VX_XXXXXXXX-XXXX.zip) to a local directory on the local workstation from your HCL Digital Experience 9.5 CF196 or higher entitlements on the HCL Software License Portal.